ansyun/dpdk-ans/README.md

 EAL: This may cause issues with mapping memory into secondary processes
 $ sudo sysctl -w kernel.randomize_va_space=0
 ```
+- You shall modify the NIC configuration in odp_main.c based on your NIC type.

 ####Support
 -------
 BSD LICENSE, you may use netdp freely.